As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 Lightly press down with the flat side of your spatula for a few seconds.
 Let the skin continue cooking until very crispy.
 Depending on thickness, times will vary.
 Mine took 4 to 5 minutes.
 Check halfway through and lower the heat if necessary to avoid burning the skin.

-• Flip: Flip the fish and cook it skin side up until the flesh is opaque and easily flakes apart.
+• Flip: Flip the fish and cook it skin side up until it reaches an internal temperature of 145°F (63°C), the flesh will be opaque and flakes apart easily.
 Do not cover the pan with a lid as the steam will soften up the skin.
 See Note 3.

 • Serve: Plate the sea bass crispy skin side up and serve immediately with lemon wedges and herbs.